alphagov/paas-tech-docs/source/documentation/getting_started/privacy.md

 ### Where we store your data

 We store your data on our servers in the European Union.
-We’ll never transfer or your data on servers outside of the European Economic Area.
+We’ll never store your data on or transfer your data to servers outside of the European Economic Area.

 This means you are covered by EU Data Protection regulations.